SilasStokes/silasstokes.github.io/docs/_posts/2024-03-03-pass-multiple-quick-action-objects-into-macos-shortcuts-with-python.md

     ])
 ```

-Then to get both the message and the image into shortcuts, enable `images` in addition to `text` in the Quick Actions Input.
+Then to get both the message and the image into Shortcuts, enable `images` in addition to `text` in the Quick Actions Input.
 The input can be treated as a List, where the order of the input objects is the same order as the `--input-path` clauses passed to the shortcuts cli command.
 So I used the `Get Item from List` action to separate the inputs and treat them individually as pictured by the full shortcut below:

 ![image of full shortcut](/assets/images/2024-03-03-pass-multiple-quick-action-objects/final-send-image-shortcut.png)

 ## Corner Cases:
 Interestingly the `Send Message` shortcut action does not like empty strings; it will alert with an error saying that there's no value for it.
 I found that encoding Python's `None` value pairs well Shortcut's `if <variable> has any value` action.

+The Quick Actions Input does not seem to enforce the type(s) you give in the Shortcuts GUI.
+The shortcut pictured above has no problem if only a text object is provided (omitting the image).

 ## Dead end I explored on the way to this:
 Initially I tried to just pass the path to the image within the existing dictionary py-imessage uses BUT shortcuts seems to be limited about where the `Get file from ____ at path ____` action can read the file/image from.
 If the image isn't in the iCloud shortcuts folder you'll get an error that reads : "Invalid file path The provided file path must be contained with the directory.".
 Which to combat I had to first copy the image to the iCloud shortcuts directory, and use that as the `file from` clause.